behave/behave/docs/gherkin.rst

 When
 """"

-The purpose of When steps is to **describe the key action** the user performs.
-This is the user interaction with your system which should (or perhaps should not) cause some state to change.
+Each of these steps should **describe the key action** the user (or external system) performs.
+This is the interaction with your system which should (or perhaps should not) cause some state to change.

 Examples: